-Cooperative game theory was already extensively discussed in von Neumann- Morgenstern [26] and a lot of branches have been developed.
+Cooperative game theory was already extensively discussed in von Neumann-Morgenstern [28] and a lot of branches have been developed.
 In them, cooperation itself is a very basic postulate, and possible outcomes resulting from cooperative behavior are targets to be studied.
-This theory is incapable of discussing the origin/emergence of cooperation.
+This theory does not address the question of the origin of cooperation and is incapable in discussing this question.